amit-barman/wordifier/README.md

 # wordifier

-wordifier is a simple script written in python which is giving a notification of a new english word in every 30 minute and in every using this script you can abel to boast your english vocabulary and lerning new english words...
+"wordifier" is a simple script written in python which is giving notification with a new english word in every 30 minute, using this script you can abel to lern lots of new english words and its enhance your english vocabulary 😊...

 # Features